vsummet/cms230notes/assembly/as-chap12-branching.md

     pop {ip, pc}
 ```

-Notice how we used the label `done` to bypass specific assembly instructions.

 ## More Branching Instructions
 There are more conditional branching instructions, but using the general problem strategy above will help you translate code to asssembly in a systematic way.
 Below are other conditional branching instructions and what bits in the APSR they are based on.
 In practice, you don't need to work with the individual APSR bits.
 The mnemonics of the assembly instructions mask this complexity and provide an easier way to think about our logic.